-Volunteering and EVS guidelines – a must read for every EVS volunteer and everyone who is considering becoming one.
+Volunteering project in EU guidelines – a must read for every to-be a volunteer and anyone who is considering becoming one.

 Check also the video at the bottom of this page!